-Injury Massage can help relieve chronic and acute pain by working on major muscle segments with specific, deeper techniques to stimulate individual muscle fibers.
+Injury Massage can help relieve chronic and acute pain by working on major muscle segments with specific, deeper techniques and mobility to stimulate individual muscle fibers.
 The goal of injury massage is to help the client become pain-free by identifying musculoskeletal dysfunction through viewing and hands-on palpation.
 Session will also include corrective exercises for retraining imbalances.

 Sports Massage is a type of massage designed for highly active people who engage in athletics.
 Engaging in sports is harsh on the body and can often lead to injuries in both the short and long term.
 Sports Massage enhances performance and prolongs a sports career by helping to prevent injury, reduce pain and swelling in the body, relax the mind, increase flexibility, and dramatically improve recovery rates.
 Sports Massage is also highly effective in aiding the rapid recovery of an athlete from an injury by encouraging greater kinesthetic awareness and in turn promoting the body's natural immune function.